Minors & Certificates

 Our Professional Writing program takes an innovative approach to experiential learning that incorporates service learning through client-based projects and internships.
 The service-learning element stresses students’ reflection on their experience in terms of being a professional consultant—a role that significantly affects the nature of the work performed and raises special ethical issues.

 The Professional Writing track offers a robust internship program.
 Students who apply for and secure an internship take two courses and earn six credit hours for internship work.
-In addition, many classes in Professional Writing complete client-based projects such as websites and publications.
+In addition, many es in Professional Writing complete client-based projects such as websites and publications.

 Rhetoric & Professional Writing faculty are experienced professional writers and editors with many years of experience in fields such as business, medicine and healthcare, science, technology, social sciences, and technical and environmental writing.

 Students already pursuing a degree in any college at UC can add the certificate to their program.
 Be sure to submit a declaration of the certificate program using our online form.